KemoEmam/Gemini-Chat/README.md

 # Gemini Chat

-AI Chat Integration with Flutter using Gemini API with clean structure pattern based.
+AI Chat Integration with Flutter using Gemini API with Clean Architecture pattern based.
 This project demonstrates how to integrate AI chat functionality into a Flutter app, providing a smart chatbot interface for dynamic conversations.

 ## Features